VIC.GOV.AU | Policy and Advisory Library

 Teachers and principals who are registered with the Victorian Institute of Teaching are exempt from the operation of the Disability Worker Regulation Scheme in their capacity as delivering services to students with disability, or supervising other employees who are delivering disability services.

-Education support staff who directly provide a disability service to students with disabilities are considered disability workers and are covered by the Disability Worker Regulation Scheme.
+Education support staff who directly provide a disability service to students or children with disabilities are considered disability workers and are covered by the Disability Worker Regulation Scheme.
 This includes education support staff who are department employees, school council employees or contractors (for example, visiting teachers, school nurses, psychologists, speech pathologists, social workers, professional practice leaders, Koorie engagement support officers).
-This includes education support staff who provide a service to all students if some of those students have a disability.
+This includes education support staff or inclusion support workers who provide a service to all students if some of those students have a disability.

 There is an allegation of notifiable conduct under the Disability Worker Regulation Scheme where a person has a reasonable belief that a disability worker has: